 Share Capital for a private limited liability company (Società responsibiltà limitata) is €10,000.
 This amount must be deposited with the Notary before the company can be registered.
 Upon completion of registration the Notary hands over the capital (less his fees) to the company.

 The company must have a registered office in Italy.

-The company is normally managed by a board of directors comprising of 2 to 5 members or by a single director (Amministratore Unico) nominated by the shareholders in the Notary’s company constitution deed.
+The company is normally managed by a board of directors comprising of 2 to 5 shareholders or by a single director (Amministratore Unico) nominated by the shareholders in the Notary’s company constitution deed.

 The shareholders must nominate a legal representative of the company.
 He/she may be the president of the board of directors or the Amministratore Unico.